-The experts predict that home prices will appreciate by 4.5% over the next 12 months.
+The experts predict that home prices will appreciate by 5.2% over the next 12 months.
 If both predictions become reality, families would wind up paying considerably more for their home.

-Even a small increase in interest rate can impact your family's wealth.
+Even a small increase in interest rates can impact your family's wealth.
 Meet with a local real estate professional to evaluate your ability to purchase your dream home.